maxxiimo/the-front-end-manifesto/information-architecting.md

 - [Content, First?][Content First]

 I for one don't mind using Lorem Ipsum or images as content placeholders, but nothing can substitute actual content so if you can find it or create it, do so.
-I've put together a pretty comprehensive list of [Placeholder Services][Appendix 6] for your benefit in the appendix of this book.
+I've put together a pretty comprehensive list of [placeholder services][Appendix 6] for your benefit in the appendix of this book.
+It includes text and image placeholder services.

+I also keep a 1px x 1px transparent gif sometimes referred to as a shim in our assets/images/fixtures folder.
+It can be use as follows to create image placeholders:

+    = link_to image_tag('fixtures/shim.gif', :alt => '', :width => '75', :height => '75'), root_path, :title => ''

+Don't forget to set the color:

+    img
+      background-color: gray

 Feedback and Testing
 --------------------